REQUEST

 RESPONSE

-Modern format (when usinguids
+Modern format (when usinguids):

 Status code.

-indicates success.(Modern format) Flat array of all track entries from all requested members.
+0 indicates success.(Modern format) Flat array of all track entries from all requested members.

 (Legacy format) Object with keys as UIDs/usernames, values as arrays of track entries for that member.